 Manufacturers rarely lose business online in one dramatic moment.
 It happens gradually, through gaps that are easy to miss until someone looks at the numbers properly.

-Yanmar's late 2025 results — 28.7% more active users, 48% more file downloads, nearly 50% overall platform growth didn't come from a new ad budget or a brand refresh.
+Yanmar Marine International's 2025 results — 42.3% more active users, 65.3% more file downloads, over 66% overall platform growth didn't come from a new ad budget or a brand refresh.
 They came from building the right tools into the website, in the right order, for a business operating across multiple European markets.
+Yanmar Marine International and Yanmar Europe operate independently, each with its own digital strategy and governance.

 When Two Divisions Share a Building But Not Much Else

-Yanmar makes marine and industrial engines.
-In Europe, they run two separate divisions (Yanmar Marine International and Yanmar Marine Europe) that share a building but operate independently.
+Yanmar is a global manufacturer active across industrial equipment, marine, energy systems, and powertrain solutions.
+In Europe, they run two separate divisions (Yanmar Marine International and Yanmar Europe) that share a building but operate independently.
 Separate budgets, separate decision-makers, separate priorities.
-Each has its own sub-site: yanmar.com/marine and yanmarmarine.eu.
+Each has its own sub-site.

 Manufacturers rarely lose business online in one dramatic moment.
 It happens gradually, through gaps that are easy to miss until someone looks at the numbers properly.

 A dealer network that looks up-to-date but isn't.
 When dealer data is managed through email, it degrades fast.
 A contact changes, a location moves, a rep leaves, someone sends an email and it either gets updated or it doesn't.
 Across hundreds of dealers in a dozen markets, the locator page becomes a mix of working contacts and dead ends.
-A prospect clicks through, gets nowhere, and moves on.
-Nobody at HQ knows it happened.
+A prospect clicks through, gets nowhere, and the lost opportunity often goes unnoticed.

 Product information that makes buyers work too hard.
 A procurement manager or sales engineer looking for a specific spec wants to filter, find, and decide — not download a PDF and hunt through it.
 If the site can't get them to the right product quickly, most won't wait around.
 They'll find a competitor whose website does, and that's who gets on the shortlist.